 Research shows that palliative care and its many components benefit a patient's and the family's health and well-being, and may help to prolong and improve life.
 For more information, see Facts vs. Myths About Palliative Care.

-Our team includes physicians, nurse practitioners, pharmacists and social workers.
+Our team includes physicians, psychiatrists, nurse practitioners, pharmacists and social workers.
 We can help:

 - Manage pain and other symptoms

 - Educate patients about non-drug options for pain management

 - Clarify treatment plans and goals of care